Numbers of Australians involved in Peacekeeping: over 65,000 to date

 Three peacekeepers’ names appear on the Roll of Honour, as they died on operations classified by Defence as warlike.

-However, this book does not cover those operations declared "War Zones" like Korea, Vietnam, Iraq and Afghanistan.
+However, this book does not cover those operations declared “War Zones” like Korea, Vietnam, Iraq and Afghanistan.
 A Peacekeepers Memorial has been established and will open on the 14th September 2017.